 A tummy tuck is priced according to the extent of your concerns and the overall complexity of your procedure, with the total cost including fees for the anesthesia, surgeon, operating facility, and post-operative care, among other expenses.
 For this reason, the cost of tummy tuck surgery varies depending on the details of each patient’s treatment plan.
 It is impossible to give an accurate cost estimate of the procedure without knowledge of your unique needs, but rest assured that our patient care coordinator will provide a personalized quote after your consultation with Dr. Miller.

 Our practice accepts plastic surgery financing from CareCredit®, a trusted healthcare lending company that can help you make the cost of a tummy tuck more affordable.
 After being approved through the simple application process, qualified patients can choose from a range of payment plans with low monthly installments and no interest rate options.
-This allows countless men and women to recieve their desired treatment while accommodating their budgetary concerns.
+This allows countless men and women to receive their desired treatment while accommodating their budgetary concerns.
 For more information about the cost of tummy tuck surgery, please call our practice to speak to a member of our team.

 Can I Get a Tummy Tuck Without Surgery?